-This model, depicted in Figure 3, naturally, divides the scheduling problem into tasks (Figure 3a) and resources (Figure 3b).
+This model, depicted in Figure 3 naturally divides the scheduling problem into tasks (Figure 3a) and resources (Figure 3b).
 Each task and resource has a unique identifier (id).
-Initially tasks are Waiting and when a task is ready to execute, this is signalled to the resource that the task is assigned to using the channel ready, indexed which the appropriate resource id (i.e., the variable resource).
-This moves the task to Ready where it remains to until either the deadline has passed, in which case the task moves to Error, or it receives a signal that execution is complete via the channel finished indexed with the task id, in which case the task moves to Done.
+Initially tasks are Waiting and when a task is ready to execute, this is signaled to the resource, to which the task is assigned, using the channel ready, indexed with the appropriate resource id (i.e., the variable resource).
+This moves the task to Ready where it remains until either the deadline has passed, in which case the task moves to Error, or it receives a signal that execution is complete via the channel finished indexed with the task id, in which case the task moves to Done.

 Resources have two locations Idle and InUse indicating the state of the resource.
-Resources move from Idle to InUse upon a ready signal from a task, and returns to Idle after the appropriate execution time and signals that the task has finished execution using finish, indexed with the appropriate task.
+Resources move from Idle to InUse upon a ready signal from a task, and return to Idle after the appropriate execution time.
+Resources signal that the task has finished execution using finish, indexed with the appropriate task.